 To enhance communication with parents, Holmes District hosts websites for each school.
-School staff members may publish student photos and/or work unless a Student Media Exclusion Request (page 47) is on file at the school.
+Schools also maintain a variety of social media accounts.
+School staff members may only publish student photos and/or work if the Acknowledgment/Internet/Directory Information Form (page 44) is on file at the school.